Food Action Plan

 What is the Food Action Plan?

-The plan outlines strategies and actions the City can take to improve our local food system while advancing interrelated goals of race and social justice, food security, food sovereignty, health, environmental sustainability, economic development, fair labor, and more.
-The plan is also a framework to coordinate and align the many City departments that develop and implement food programs and policies.
+The Plan outlines actions the City can take to improve our local food system while advancing interrelated goals of racial and social justice, food security, food sovereignty, health, environmental sustainability, economic development, fair labor, and more.
+The Plan is also a framework to coordinate and align many City departments that manage food programs and policies.

-In July and August 2022, the draft Strategic Priorities and Actions were made available for public comment.
+In July and August 2022, key themes from community engagement were used to develop an early draft Strategic Priorities and Actions document, which was made available for public comment.
 The public comments can be viewed here: seattlefoodactionplan.consider.it.

 2012 Food Action Plan